-This farm was founded in 1816, by Edward Smith.
-The large brick house just to the east is called ‘Smithfield’; it was built in 1822, and was the family homestead.
-The two buildings flanking each side are called “dependencies”, and were built in the 1840s; one was used as a summer kitchen, and the other a school house.
-The sizable brick barn to the far east is believed to be the largest solid-brick barn in the United States.
+The farm was founded in 1816, by Edward Smith.
+The main farmhouse, built in 1822, is called ‘Smithfield’, and the two buildings flanking each side were constructed in the 1840s.
+One was used as a summer kitchen, and the other as a school house.
+The farm’s sizable brick barn is believed to be the largest solid-brick barn in the United States.

-The building where you now stand was once a slave quarters.
-It was home to many families at once, with the large, central brick fireplace providing heat.
-At the time of the Civil War there were more than 60 slaves working on the farm, freed in 1863 by the Emancipation Proclamation.
+The building where the farm store is located was once a home to enslaved people.
+At the time of the Civil War there were more than 60 enslaved people on the farm, freed in 1863 by the Emancipation Proclamation.

-In 1988, Ruth Smith Pritchard, the sixth-generation granddaughter of Edward, inherited Smithfield from her farmer parents Robert and Mary.
-By this time, the buildings here had fallen into major disrepair, having not been inhabited since the 1950s.
-In 1989, Ruth began to restore the buildings during her weekends, devoting 10 years to this endeavor, with the help of her family, and stone mason Edward Palzewski.
-In 1999, ‘Smithfield’ was opened as a bed & breakfast by her daughter Betsy, and is now enjoyed by thousands of visitors nationwide.
+In 1988, Ruth Smith Pritchard inherited Smithfield from her farmer parents Robert and Mary.
+By this time, the buildings had fallen into major disrepair, having not been inhabited since the 1950s.
+In 1989, Ruth began to restore the buildings, devoting ten years to this endeavor with the help of her family and the stone mason Edward Palzewski.
+In 1999, Smithfield was reopened as a bed & breakfast by her daughter Betsy, and has now been enjoyed by thousands of visitors nationwide.

-Meanwhile, after a devastating corn crop in the mid 90s, the farm was reinvented yet again, returning to its historic roots as a pasture-based livestock farm.
-Reimagined as ‘Smith Meadows’, the farm began attending farmers’ markets, and eventually opened this farm store, including featuring Nancy Polo’s fresh pasta.
-Smith Meadows is now one of the oldest “grass farms” in the country, and its story was chronicled in the book Gaining Ground, which became a New York Times bestseller.
+Meanwhile, after a devastating corn crop in the mid 1990s, the farm transitioned to an organic, pasture-based livestock operation.
+Reimagined as ‘Smith Meadows’, the farm began attending farmers’ markets, and eventually opened an on-farm store featuring Nancy Polo’s fresh pasta.
+Smith Meadows is now one of the oldest “grass farms” in the country.
+This story was chronicled in the book Gaining Ground, which became a New York Times bestseller.

-Today, we strive to honor the people and memories of the past, while celebrating the hopeful promise of sustainable agriculture.
-When you shop here, your dollars support open land, honest food, and our local economy!
+Today, we strive to honor the people who came before us, while celebrating the hopeful promise of sustainable agriculture.
+When you shop here, your dollars support open land, honest food, and our local economy.
 Together, we can continue to make a real difference.